-If you feel a lump in your breast or have any other worrying symptom go see your GP.
+If you feel a lump in your breast or have any other worrying symptom go see your doctor.
 They can investigate the lump using an approach called the "triple test."
 The triple test involves:

 A doctor will palpate (feel) your breasts to locate any lumps, as well as feeling for swollen lymph nodes in your underarms.
-The doctor may also get you to raise your arms or put your hands on your hips (just like in the breast self-exam) as these manoeuvres can accentuate some lumps and breast tissue tethering.
+The doctor may also get you to raise your arms or put your hands on your hips (just like in the breast self-exam) as these maneuvers can accentuate some lumps and breast tissue tethering.

 This can be a diagnostic mammogram (x-ray), ultrasound, or MRI depending on your age and the density of your breasts.